 Each director of the Corporation receives from KPI, on behalf of the Corporation, an annual retainer fee of \$25,000.
 The Chair of the Board of the Corporation receives from KPI, on behalf of the Corporation, an additional annual retainer fee of \$15,000.
 In addition, each independent director serving on the Nominating and Governance Committee receives a fee of \$1,250 per committee meeting attended.
-The independent directors of the Corporation and Louise Denys Wendling, until her resignation from the Board of the Corporation and the board of KPI on March 6, 2024, also serve and are further compensated as independent directors of KPI.
+The independent directors of the Corporation also serve and are further compensated as independent directors of KPI.
 See "Director Compensation of KPI" below.